 These are called Supported Residential Services (SRS) and Supported Residential Facilities (SRF).
 SRS only operate in Victoria, while in other states they are known as SRF.

 Supported Residential Services and Facilities are not Government funded and don’t fall under the Aged Care Act of 1997.
 This also means you don’t need an Aged Care Assessment Service/Team assessment to access care at an SRS or SRF.

-Residents in these housing arrangements can vary with some SRS/SRF offering specific care for older residents but it can also be mixed with younger people, people living with a disability or mental illness.
+Residents in these housing arrangements can vary with some SRS/SRF offering specific care for older residents but it can also be mixed with people living with a disability or mental illness, young and old.

 SRS and SRF range from small sites accommodating as few as five people to larger facilities with up to 80 residents and they are monitored to ensure they provide certain standards of care and accommodation.

 SRS and SRF are required to provide services that respect the rights of residents, safely administer medications, provide well-balanced meals and a safe home-like environment.

 The care they provide usually includes assistance with: